ivanhofer/typesafe-i18n/packages/adapter-svelte/README.md

 > Due to how sapper works, the `preload` function on the first request only get's called on the server.
 To be able to access the translations also in the client, you need to send the loaded translations via a prop to the client and restore the state there.

-For more information about the stores you can use, see the [Svelte](#svelte) section.
+For more information about the stores you can use, see the [Stores](#stores) section.

  <!-- TODO: create example repository -->